API authentication and authorization

 JWT signature

-A cryptographic hash of both the header and the payload.
+The JWT signature is a cryptographic hash of both the header and the payload.

 These parts are Base64URL encoded and concatenated, separated by single dots ('.').

-How to generate JWT
+How to generate a JWT

 Example for ES256 signatures

-- Generate the Private Key that MUST be securely protected in your environment.
+Generate the private key that MUST be securely protected in your environment.

-> openssl ecparam -name prime256v1 -genkey -noout -out key
+> openssl ecparam -name prime256v1 -genkey -noout -out key -

 > openssl ec -in key -pubout -out key.pem